fabianschwab/milvusdb/README.md

 ## OpenShift Deployment

-Everything can be deployed out of the box without any configuration, but it is recommended to change the Milvus default username and password, as this service is available through the public internet.
+Everything can be deployed out of the box without any configuration, but it is recommended to change the Milvus and MinIO default username and password, as this service are both available via routes on the internet.

-Optional also the MinIO default username and password can be changed but isn't a must hence the service is only available within the cluster.
+If you remove the routes, so that the services are only available withing the cluster, you may leave the settings as they are.

 For a OpenShift deployment login to your cluster via `oc` cli.